 I want to bring my family.
 What childcare or other facilities will be available?

 There are a few occasional childcare centres in the vicinity of the university.
 These take children aged 2 to 5 on a casual basis and some also take younger children.
 The Sports Union of the University of Sydney offers sports camps where school-aged children can spend the day on campus playing soccer, or tennis for example.
-Further details will be posted on the website as they become available, or follow @SMB2018withkids on Twitter.
+Further details can be found here, or follow @SMB2018withkids on Twitter.

 What if I have a question that is not answered here?